-Buffers are solutions that can resist pH changes.
-This is possible because the buffer solution is saturated with acidic and basic ions that can readily react with an added base or acid, respectively.
-A primary requirement to produce a buffer solution is that the acidic and basic components of the buffer system must not be able to neutralize each other.
-This can only be achieved using a weak acid or base with its conjugate.
-For example, if we consider an acetic acid-acetate buffer, the two components are not able to neutralize each other.
+Buffers are solutions that resist pH changes because the buffer solution is saturated with acidic and basic ions that can readily react with an added base or acid, respectively.
+A primary requirement to produce a buffer solution is that the acidic and basic components of the buffer system must not neutralize each other, which can only be achieved using a weak acid or base with the conjugate.
+For example, if an acetic acid-acetate buffer is considered, the two components do not neutralize each other.

 CH3COOH + CH3COO– → CH3COOH + CH3COO–

-In the process of “neutralization” seen above, the products are still the conjugate acid-base pair.
-For the acetic acid-acetate buffer system, when small amounts of an acid are added, they will react with the acetate component, which has basic qualities, producing its conjugate acid.
-On the other hand, if small amounts of a base are added to the system, the acetic acid component will react to produce its conjugate base.
+During the above ‘neutralization’ reaction, the products are still the conjugate acid-base pair.
+The addition of small amounts of acid to the acetic acid-acetate buffer system triggers a reaction with the acetate component, which contains basic properties, producing the conjugate acid.
+However, if small amounts of a base are added to the system, the acetic acid component reacts to produce the conjugate base.

-The Henderson-Hasselbalch equation is used to solve for the pH of buffer solutions.
-This equation is derived from the equilibrium constant expression for the acid’s dissociation in water.
-For example, for the acetic acid-acetate buffer, the dissociation reaction of acetic acid is:
+The Henderson-Hasselbalch equation is used to determine the pH of buffer solutions.
+This equation is derived from the equilibrium constant expressed for the acid dissociation in water.
+For example, for the acetic acid-acetate buffer, the dissociation reaction of acetic acid is expressed as:

-A buffer’s efficiency to resist pH changes is called buffer capacity.
-It is formally defined as the amount of strong acid or base, in gram-equivalents, that must be added to 1 liter of a solution to change its pH by one unit.
+The efficiency of a buffer to resist pH changes is known as the buffer capacity.
+The buffer capacity is formally defined as the amount of strong acid or base, in gram-equivalents, that must be added to 1 liter of a solution to change the pH by one unit.

-One common buffer solution is human blood.
+One common example of a buffer solution is human blood.
 Human blood samples maintain a pH of 7.4.
-Significant changes in the pH of blood may cause conditions like acidosis (pH < 7.4) or alkalosis (pH > 7.4).
-Buffer solutions are important in humans because some reactions necessary for metabolism will only occur at certain pH values of the solution.
+Significant changes in the pH of blood may cause conditions, such as acidosis (pH < 7.4) or alkalosis (pH > 7.4).
+Buffer solutions are important in humans because specific metabolic reactions only occur at some pH values of the solution.

 Water has no buffering capacity: